StableUnit/stableunit_dao/README.md

 We use Layer-Zero UniversalONFT721 in the base.
 So for make NFT cross-chain sendable you should:
 1. Deploy to sepolia with `npm run deploy-nft:sepolia`
 2. Deploy to arbitrumSepolia with `npm run deploy-nft:arbitrumSepolia`
-2. Deploy to optimisticGoerli with `npm run deploy-nft:optimisticGoerli`
+3. Deploy to optimisticGoerli with `npm run deploy-nft:optimisticGoerli`
-3. Prepare NFT in chain1 with `hardhat run ./scripts/prepare-lz-nft.ts --network mumbai`
+4. Prepare NFT in sepolia with `npm run prepare-nft:sepolia`
-4. Prepare NFT in chain2 with `hardhat run ./scripts/prepare-lz-nft.ts --network goerli`
+5. Prepare NFT in arbitrumSepolia with `npm run prepare-nft:arbitrumSepolia`
-5. For testing that all works - run script that sends token with id 100 from deployer in mumbai to admin in goerli with `hardhat run ./scripts/send-lz-nft.ts --network mumbai`
+6. Prepare NFT in optimisticGoerli with `npm run prepare-nft:optimisticGoerli`

 We use Layer-Zero LzAppUpgradeable in the base.
 So for make ERC-20 cross-chain sendable you should: